 So Is Credit Karma a Bank Now?

 Credit Karma is not a bank.
 They will continue to operate as a financial technology (or, fintech) company and partner with an actual bank to offer their savings account.
-Companies like Wealthfront and Betterment are doing the same thing, if you’ve seen their new savings account options.
+Companies like Betterment are doing the same thing, if you’ve seen their new savings account options.

 Credit Karma will be partnering with MVB Bank, based out of Virginia, to offer their savings account.
 The account will be managed and serviced through Credit Karma, but your funds will be held with MVB Bank.